In Kyoto

 History

-Shinsenen was created in 794 as a private garden for the Emperor Kanmu, located southeast of the Imperial palace ”Daidairi” then.
-The name of Shinsenen originates from “Garden of the Divine Spring,” and successive emperors enjoyed the garden’s scenery from boats floated on the pond of Shinsenen.
-In 824, during a period of severe drought across Japan, Kukai, who is the founder of the Shingon school of Buddhism, prayed by the pond in Shinsenen.
-He summoned a young female dragon “Zenyo Ryuo” ,worshiped as a rain deity.
-Zenyo Ryuo invoked rain throughout Japan.
-Since this event, it has been believed that the Zenyo Ryuo resides in the pond of Shinsenen, and a shrine, dedicated to her, was established there.
-In 1603, when Tokugawa Ieyasu constructed Nijo Castle, the north side of Shinsenen was reconstructed to serve as part of the castle’s moat.
-In 1607, Shinsenen was rebuilt and later became a Buddhist temple of the Shingon sect, which was founded by Kukai.
+In 824, during a period of severe drought throughout Japan, Kukai, the founder of the Shingon school of Buddhism, prayed at the Shinsenen pond.
+He called upon a young female dragon, “Zenyo Ryuo,” who was worshipped as a rain deity.
+Zenyo Ryuo brought rain to all of Japan.
+Since that event, Zenyo Ryuo has been believed to reside in the Shinsenen pond, and a shrine dedicated to her was built there.
+In 1603, when Tokugawa Ieyasu built Nijo Castle, the north side of Shinsenen was reconstructed to serve as part of the castle’s moat.
+In 1607, Shinsenen was rebuilt and later became a Buddhist temple of the Shingon sect founded by Kukai.

 Features

 Shinsenen, which was largely absorbed as part of the land for Nijo Castle in 1603, is only about 4000 ㎡, but it has many attractive features.
 Although Shinsenen is a temple, within its precincts, there are torii gates and shrines, which originate from Shinto.
-These structures represent a unique Japanese form of faith that blends Shinto shrines and Buddhist temples.
+These structures represent a unique Japanese form of faith that unified Shinto shrines and Buddhist temples.

-Hojouju-ike
+Hojouju-ike and Houjou-bashi

 A main pond in Shinsenen is called “Hojouju-ike”.
 It is believed that the deity of lady dragon “Zenyo Ryuo” resides in this pond.
 The vermilion bridge, Houjou-bashi, serves as a bridge to the shrine of Zenyo ryuo.
 This arched bridge ”Taikobashi”, shaped like a half-circle, symbolizes the passage from the human world to the realm of the gods.There is another pond as well, called Shinkyo-ike.
 It is said that when the person looks at ones reflection in the water of this pond, it reveals ones inner emotions of joy, anger, sorrow, and pleasure.
 The ponds in Shinsenen originate from a large ancient pond, and currently, some of the water from these ponds is used to fill the moat of Nijo-jo Castle.